-Our Sustaining Members help make the resources and services that JAC provides accessible to all who can benefit them.
+Our Sustaining Members help make the resources and services that JAC provides accessible to all who can benefit from them.
 We are so grateful for their support.
 To become a member of JAC, please click here.

-“Since 2014, I’ve been a teacher of visual arts at a men’s supermax prison in far Northern California.
+Teaching Artist at the William James Association & CA Arts in Corrections “Since 2014, I’ve been a teacher of visual arts at a men’s supermax prison in far Northern California.
 I am a contract artist and site coordinator with the WJA’s Prison Arts Project.
 California’s Arts in Corrections Program is a partnership between the California Department of Corrections and the California Arts Council.”
 Contact: email@example.com

 Reforming Arts provides theatre infused liberal arts education to people who are under carceral control in Georgia.
 Through our education-in-prison in “women’s” facilities and reentry programs we foster the development of creative critical thinking skills, encouraging students to build livable lives.
 Contact: Wende Ballew, firstname.lastname@example.orgemail@example.com